cathyholloway/improbable-professor/content/about/header/index.md

 text_align_right: false
 show_title_as_headline: false
 headline: |
-  Hi, my name is Emily Cooper.
+  Hi, my name is Cathy Holloway.
 Nice to meet you.
 ---

 <!-- this is a subheadline -->
-I'm a driven 20-something American from Chicago who moved to Paris for an unexpected job opportunity.
-I've been tasked with bringing an American point of view to a venerable French marketing firm. :fr:
+I'm a driven, disorganised, 40-something woman who moved from Galway, Ireland to London, England in 2006 for my PhD.
+Since then I have gone from PhD to post-doc to lanb manager to lecturer and am now a Prof at UCL.